 - Sources: Where possible, data on identity characteristics are self-reported and not assumed or assigned.
 Exceptions are limited to zip code and financial data pulled from supporting materials submitted by applicants.

 - Population Size: Comparisons among groups may be made, but caution is warranted when drawing conclusions.
 Among the groups, population size and role vary and one or two responses may shift findings significantly.
-For reference, note that these data totaling 540 records include:

 - Collection Method: The data reported here are collected through an annual survey administered to all members of the board and staff, information derived from student-submitted applications and supporting materials, and from the disbursement records of The Scholarship Foundation in the case of awards to students a staff payroll.